Agentic Physical AI toward a Domain-Specific Foundation Model for Energy Systems: A Case Study on Nuclear Reactor Control: Discussion

 Classical model-predictive control remains powerful for constraint-aware planning but is sensitive to model fidelity and imposes high computational costs.
 Rule-based systems encode decades of expertise but can be brittle outside their design envelope.
 Reinforcement learning can discover effective policies but raises fundamental safety barriers: online exploration in real reactors is unacceptable, and simulated policies may not transfer safely.

-Our results (Figure~\ref{fig:comparison}) suggest a complementary paradigm: The proposed Agentic AI achieves 97.4\% success versus 43.8\% for PID (Figure~\ref{fig:comparison}a), with regime-consistent performance (Figure~\ref{fig:comparison}b) and collapsed tail risk (Figure~\ref{fig:comparison}c,d).
+Our results (Figure~\ref{fig:comparison}) suggest a complementary paradigm: The proposed Agentic AI achieves 97.4\% success versus 40.7\% for the single-gain PID baseline (Figure~\ref{fig:comparison}a), with regime-consistent performance (Figure~\ref{fig:comparison}b) and collapsed tail risk (Figure~\ref{fig:comparison}c,d).
 Offline, supervised, scaled learning can be competitive with or superior to online optimization in certain safety-critical regimes.

 The key conceptual shift is treating control as a data-compressed procedural knowledge problem rather than only as an optimization problem.
-A compact model becomes a reusable policy generator that proposes candidate control strategies in milliseconds (low latency), concentrates probability on physics-aligned, low-risk actions (safe by construction through learned manifold structure, Figure~\ref{fig:komodo-actuation}, Figure~\ref{fig:komodo-failure}), can be validated through digital-twin simulation before execution (no online exploration risk), and scales in reliability with offline data volume (Figure~\ref{fig:komodo-tolerance}: safety improves with scale, not architectural complexity).
+A compact model becomes a reusable policy generator that proposes candidate control strategies in milliseconds (low latency), concentrates probability on physics-aligned, low-risk actions (reliable within the sampled distribution through learned manifold structure, Figure~\ref{fig:komodo-actuation}, Figure~\ref{fig:komodo-failure}), can be validated through digital-twin simulation before execution (no online exploration risk), and scales in closed-loop reliability with offline data volume (Figure~\ref{fig:komodo-tolerance}: reliability under the sampled distribution improves with scale, not architectural complexity).

-Treating control as procedural knowledge compression makes scaling synthetic data a scaling lever for safety and robustness.
-The system learns safety implicitly by discovering which strategies are reliably effective through exposure to diverse offline trajectories.
+Treating control as procedural knowledge compression makes scaling synthetic data a scaling lever for reliability within the sampled distribution.
+The system learns to favor reliable strategies implicitly by discovering which strategies are reliably effective through exposure to diverse offline trajectories.
+As discussed below, this is distinct from safety in the systems-engineering sense, which additionally requires guarantees under off-nominal conditions, sensor faults, and operator-interaction scenarios outside the present evaluation.

 The most defensible near-term role is decision support within a simulator-in-the-loop workflow.
 A human operator or supervisory control layer requests candidate control vectors, evaluates them against procedural constraints in a high-fidelity digital twin, and approves execution.
 The model becomes a proposal generator, rapidly generating diverse strategies from the learned policy manifold, while human judgment or automated validators determine which to execute.
 This aligns with humans in the loop paradigms for high-stakes AI.